 As a project manager, it’s an expected skill to manage the projects within the budget.
-Project managers are valued based on the number of projects completed within the project budget.
-Project cost management includes multiple variables, like types of project costs, the impact of the total project cost, ways of managing the project budget, and mitigating the risks.
-For example, in a construction project, the cost estimation starts from the land acquisition cost, construction cost, materials cost, administration cost, labor cost, insurance, legal fees, and other direct and indirect costs.
+Project managers are valued based on the number of projects completed within the budget.
+Project cost management includes multiple variables, like types of project costs, the impact of the total project cost, managing the project budget, and mitigating the risks.
+For example, in a construction project, the cost estimation starts from land acquisition, construction, materials, administration, labor, insurance, legal, and other direct and indirect costs.

-Understanding the project management triple constraint on its own does not give you full control over your portfolios.
-However, it gives you a way to make an informed decision when finally getting the tool to make your portfolio management become a vital part of your success.
-Cost, time, and scope are three basic factors that are responsible for the difference between becoming a failure or growing to be a success.
+Understanding the project management triple constraint on its own does not give you complete control over your portfolios.
+However, it gives you a way to make an informed decision when finally getting the tool to make your portfolio management a vital part of your success.
+Cost, time, and scope are three basic factors responsible for the difference between becoming a failure or growing to be a success.
 It is as simple as:

-Many projects fail on this constraint because the scope of the project is either not fully defined or understood from the start.
+Many projects fail on this constraint because the project’s scope is either not fully defined or understood from the start.
 When you increase a project’s scope, you will either have to increase its cost or time.

-Recently, the market for portfolio management has gained one more player designed specifically for small and mid-sized businesses.
-PPM Express gives PMOs and executives a simple and elegant way to keep the triangle “in shape” while combining the transparency and inclusiveness with a high operating capacity.
+Recently, the market for portfolio management has gained one more player explicitly designed for small and mid-sized businesses.
+PPM Express gives PMOs and executives a simple and elegant way to keep the triangle “in shape” while combining transparency and inclusiveness with a high operating capacity.

 Enable through technology, invest in your team where it matters

-Create visibility and empower your managers with a tool, or even a toolkit, that gives you both–ease of use and sense of control, security, and balance of power.
-FluentPro Financials for Project Online can help with establishing financial transparency across projects and portfolios and gaining full control of your projects financial aspects.
-Service Performance Insight has conducted research showing that with businesses that use compatible tools to manage projects, time and expenses, invoices and business reporting, revenue growth is 67% higher.
+Create visibility and empower your managers with a tool, or even a toolkit, that gives you both–ease of use and a sense of control, security, and balance of power.
+FluentPro Financials for Project Online can help with establishing financial transparency across projects and portfolios and gaining full control of your project’s financial aspects.
+Service Performance Insight has conducted research showing that with businesses that use compatible tools to manage projects, time and expenses, invoices, and business reporting, revenue growth is 67% higher.

 FluentPro Financials gives PMOs greater control over portfolio spending, enabling them to plan and track the cost structures transparently.
 The solution was initially designed to improve profitability.
-Available as an app for Microsoft Project Online, FluentPro Financials solves the problem of cost management and budgeting for projects and portfolios.
-In conjunction with Project Online, it becomes a multi-purpose app for proper planning and building a strong financial planning culture in your enterprise.
-Project estimation and planning becomes easy, and the reporting becomes friendly.
-You can draft accurate initial estimates of the investment needed to complete the project, the benefits to gain from the project, and model various budgeting scenarios.
-PMOs can explore flexible cost structures by performing detailed and adaptive cost planning and control all the details, like breaking down project costs and optimizing financial visibility across multiple portfolios with the reporting feature￼.
+As an app for Microsoft Project Online, FluentPro Financials solves the problem of cost management and budgeting for projects and portfolios.
+In conjunction with Project Online, it becomes a multi-purpose app for proper planning and building a solid financial planning culture in your enterprise.
+Project estimation and planning become easy, and the reporting becomes friendly.
+You can draft accurate initial estimates of the investment needed to complete the project, the benefits to gain from the project and model various budgeting scenarios.
+PMOs can explore flexible cost structures by performing detailed and adaptive cost planning and controlling all the details, like breaking down project costs and optimizing financial visibility across multiple portfolios with the reporting feature￼.

-We also have a strong partnership with PaydayAllDay that provides a wide range of instant financing options like a line of credit, business loans, personal loans, and fast online loans.
-Our clients may easily apply for online loans no credit check to get extra financing for their projects.
+We also have a strong partnership with PaydayAllDay, which provides a wide range of instant financing options like a line of credit, business loans, personal loans, and fast online loans.
+Our clients may easily apply for online loans with no credit check to get extra project financing.

-To give you a few more specifics, here’s the short list of FluentPro Financials tools you can use to make your cost management easier without losing in quality and efficiency:
+To give you a few more specifics, here’s the shortlist of FluentPro Financials tools you can use to make your cost management easier without losing quality and efficiency: